frostcone/magmaguy.com/wiki/en/elitemobs/setup.md

 **IMPORTANT: [WORLDGUARD](https://dev.bukkit.org/projects/worldguard) AND [WORLDEDIT](https://dev.bukkit.org/projects/worldedit) (or [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/)) ARE MANDATORY IF YOU WANT TO INSTALL SOME OF THE CONTENT IN ELITEMOBS!**

 4) Click on the yellow glass in the `/em setup` menu to install features!
-For schematic-based minidungeons, a green message will appear in chat which you can click to install the minidungeon where you are standing.

 5) ***If your dungeon files have Custom Models***, you can optionally follow the installation steps listed [here]($language$/elitemobs/custom_models.md%importing-custom-models-from-dungeons) to install them.